HELPING A CHILD WITH SELECTIVE MUTISM

 - Incorporate enhancing self-esteem activities in the therapeutic setting.

 - Teach the child relaxation, breathing, and positive imagery techniques to help with anxiety.

 - For some children, a behavioral program set with tangible rewards works.
 Make sure there are a lot of small steps and frequent praise.
 Involve people, usually parents and siblings, with whom the child does speak to.

 - Keep open communication with parents and teachers to follow up treatment progress.

 It is important that the school considers the child’s needs across the school day.

--For example by symbols, gestures, cards, e mail.
+- For example by symbols, gestures, cards, and e-mail.

--Use a peer that the child talks to in the class as a bridge for initial communication and for need situations, such as restroom use or medical needs.
+- Use a peer that the child talks to in class as a bridge for initial communication and for need situations, such as restroom use or medical needs.

--As much as possible, make sure the child is always included in teams and group activities, regardless of verbal communication.-Keep schedule as consistent as possible, and advise the child in advance of any changes in routine or classroom activities.
+- As much as possible, make sure the child is always included in teams and group activities, regardless of verbal communication.
+Keep the schedule as consistent as possible, and advise the child in advance of any changes in routine or classroom activities.

 The home is a wonderful place to learn about social interactions and rules of behavior.